nehadyounis/cronscheduler/README.md

 ```python
 s.add_job(print_hi, identifier="job_hi1", frequency='10s', expected_time='1s')
 ```
-Logging can be found in the file intervals.log, for exapmle, this code produces that following log
+Logging can be found in the file intervals.log, for example, this code produces the following log

 ```python
 def print_hi():